adipro/starter-academic/content/publication/huang-2009-apac/index.md

 publication_types:
 - '1'
 abstract: ''
-publication: '*Asian and Pacific Coasts 2009*'
+publication: '*Proceedings of the 5th International Conference on Asian and Pacific Coasts*'
 doi: 10.1142/9789814287951_0163
 ---